hsingh23/grunt-jsdeps/README.md

 # grunt-jsdeps

-> Build a dependency tree from js files with microsoft type depenencies
+> Build a dependency tree from js files with microsoft type dependencies

 ## Getting Started
 This plugin requires Grunt `~0.4.5`